lloda/ra-ra/README.md

 #### Notes

 * Both index and size types are signed.
 Index base is 0.
-* The default array order is C or row-major (last dimension changes fastest).
+* The default array order is C or row-major (last dimension changes first).
 You can make array views with other orders.
 * The subscripting operator is `()` or `[]`, indistinctly.
 * Indices are checked by default.
 Checks can be disabled with a compilation flag.